 Emergency Management Agency and served a period of time as the Communications Officer, Quartermaster, and Liaison.
 During these years I had the privilege to know and work with many people

-that share the same interests as myself between EMA, Amateur Radio, Fire, and Police.
+that share the same interests as myself between EMA, Amateur Radio, Police and Fire.

 April 19, 2007 I purchased my General Mobile Radio Service (GMRS)

-License (WQGU515) and in 2012 I put on a GMRS repeater on the air in Williamsport on 462.675 + PL 141.3 which is located on Skyline Drive just south of Williamsport on Bald Eagle Mountain where I also have my UHF ham radio repeater on 444.900 PL 173.8 that was also put up in 2012.
+License (WQGU515) and in 2012 I put on a GMRS repeater on the air in Williamsport on 462.675 + PL 141.3 located on Skyline Drive just south of Williamsport on Bald Eagle Mountain where I also have my UHF ham radio repeater on 444.900 PL 173.8 that was also put up in 2012.
 I have made several types of coverage maps but this one is an easy link to post to get a general idea of its coverage GMRS Repeater and KB3AWQ UHF Repeater Coverage Map

 GMRS Repeater Williamsport 675 (WQGU515.com)

 Current member of the Bald Eagle Repeater Association (KB3HLL) which has the Montoursville 145.490 and Williamsport

-My Amateur "Ham" Radio Callsign is KB3AWQ that I received in June of 1993 when I passed my Novice test with Morse Code and in August of 1993 I passed my Technician test.
+My Amateur "Ham" Radio Callsign is KB3AWQ that I received in June of 1993 when I passed my Novice test with 5 words per minute Morse Code and in August of 1993 I passed my Technician test.
 After 22 years, I decided to take my General exam and 3 weeks later on July 21, 2015, I took the test and passed.

 American Radio Relay League (ARRL) Member January 31, 2002 to January 31, 2008

 2000-Present Associate Member of the Williamsport Lodge #29 Fraternal Order of Police This is where my grandfather served and protected as a Williamsport Police Officer from 1960-1982.
 RIP Pop 2008.

-I have been the Deputy Emergency Management Agency Coordinator for Hepburn and Lycoming Townships since March 1996.
+March 1996 to Present - Deputy Emergency Management Agency Coordinator for Hepburn and Lycoming Townships.
 I first

 active with EMA through amateur radio (RACES/ARES/SKYWARN) at the county level, a couple years later in June of 1995, I became